 - Thank participants after the event.

-Before you start reaching out to prospective event attendees, you must understand who your audience members are and what motivates them.
+Before reaching out to prospective event attendees, understand who your audience members are and what motivates them.
 The foundation of your data marketing strategy is the supporter data you collect throughout various interactions.

 There are two types of data you should collect:

-- In-house data is the information your organization has collected on its audience members over time.
-This includes contact information, communication preferences, social media interactions, email sign-ups, and more.
+- In-house data is the information your organization collects on its audience members over time.
+This includes contact information, communication preferences, social media interactions, and email sign-ups.

 2. Segment your audience to craft personalized communications.

-Supporter segmentation is the process of grouping your audience members based on shared characteristics.
-Segmentation allows you to refine your audience and communicate with each group in ways that resonate with them.
+Segmentation is the process of organizing your audience into separate mailing lists based on shared characteristics.
+This allows you to refine your messaging and communicate with each group in ways that resonate with them.

-When it comes to event marketing, consider segmenting your audience based on these characteristics for the greatest outreach success:
+When it comes to event marketing, consider segmenting your audience based on:

 - Demographics: Group your audience members based on age or geographic location.
-Then, tailor your email outreach to each group, such as sending driving directions to your nearby supporters and the livestream link to attendees who live farther away.
+Then, tailor your email outreach to each group.
+For example, you may send driving directions to your nearby supporters and the live stream link to attendees who live farther away.

 - Interests: Your audience is made up of donors, volunteers, and advocates who all engage with your organization for different reasons.
-Some may be interested in hearing about volunteer opportunities, while others like to stay in the know regarding current events happening in your cause area.
 By dividing your audience based on interests, you can send different kinds of promotional emails that resonate with each group.
 For instance, you can send out a call for event volunteers to your volunteer segment or provide information on your fundraising purpose and goals to your donors.

-- Engagement level: Segment your audience based on the frequency of their involvement in the past.
-Divide your audience into groups of those who’ve participated in your events in the past and those who haven’t.
-Then, you can send reminder emails to past attendees along the lines of “We loved seeing you last year, and we’re so excited for this year’s new and improved event!”
+- Engagement level: Divide your audience into two groups: those who have participated in past events and those who haven’t.
+Then, send reminder emails to past attendees along the lines of “We loved seeing you last year, and we’re so excited for this year’s new and improved event!”
 To those who haven’t attended before, send information about the purpose of the event and any related fundraising goals to provide the background information they need.

-Segmentation allows you to send audience members information that’s most relevant to them, which they’re more likely to engage with.
+Segmentation allows you to send audience members information that’s most relevant to them, making them more likely to engage.
 This practice saves your team time and facilitates a more targeted marketing approach.
 Plus, your supporters will appreciate your efforts to appeal to their interests and preferences.

 3. Design your messages with mobile screens in mind.

-According to a study by EmailMonday, more email is read on mobile devices than desktop computers, with about 42% of emails being opened on mobile phones.
+According to a study by EmailMonday, it’s more common to read email on mobile devices than desktop computers, with about 42% of emails being opened on mobile phones.
 This means you must take a “mobile-first” approach to your email design to ensure that your content can be viewed on smaller screens.

 Optimize your emails for mobile viewing by incorporating the following tips:

 - Keep your subject and content brief.
 Since phone screens are significantly smaller than laptop or desktop screens, your subject lines should be kept brief so they can be read from recipients’ inboxes.
 A good rule of thumb is to ensure your subjects aren’t longer than 35 characters.
-The content within the email should also be succinct — mobile viewers want to get all the information they need in just a few seconds so they can keep scrolling.
+The content within the email should also be succinct—mobile viewers should be able to get all the information they need in just a few seconds so they can keep scrolling.

 - Make your CTA buttons pop.
 On mobile devices, your event marketing content is competing with a variety of other notifications, from news updates to social media alerts.
-Therefore, your email content needs to capture recipients’ attention right away and let them know what you want them to do.
+Therefore, your email content needs to capture recipients’ attention right away and let them know what action they should take.
 Your call to action buttons should be large and motivational, telling supporters to “Register Now” or “Give to Support the Cause.”
 Choose a color for your button that pops against the background so supporters can’t miss it.

 Luckily, the same tips that make your emails look good on mobile devices also improve their appearance on desktop and laptop computers as well.
 Brevity and clear-cut design elements improve the look of email content on any platform.
 No matter how supporters view your event promotion emails, they’ll appreciate having a streamlined, simplified message that doesn’t take long to interpret.